Automattic/P2-Resolved-Posts/readme.txt

 == Changelog ==

+= 0.2 (??? ?? ????) =
+* Display an error notice if you've activated the plugin but P2 isn't the currently active theme

 = 0.1 (Mar.
 23, 2012) =
 * Initial release with basic ability to mark a post as "unresolved" and then "resolved"